conficient/BlazorDynamicList/README.md

 Thanks to all those fellow Blazorians on [Gitter](https://gitter.im/aspnet/Blazor) and especially to [Chris Sainty](https://chrissainty.com) for his excellent Blog articles on how to use Github and Azure pipelines to publish the site.

+### Updates

+Updated application to .NET Core 3.1 and .NET Standard 2.1